devkul-balhara/fastsearch/README.md

 # Overview

-FastSearch is an educational search engine built completely from scratch in **modern C++17** to demonstrate the core algorithms used in Information Retrieval (IR) systems.
+- FastSearch is an educational search engine built completely from scratch in **modern C++17** to demonstrate the core algorithms used in Information Retrieval (IR) systems.

-Instead of relying on existing search libraries, the project implements indexing, ranking, query processing, caching and benchmarking from first principles while remaining lightweight and dependency-free.
+- Instead of relying on existing search libraries, the project implements indexing, ranking, query processing, caching and benchmarking from first principles while remaining lightweight and dependency-free.

-The engine supports positional indexing, BM25 ranking, Boolean retrieval, phrase search, proximity search, autocomplete, spell correction, REST APIs, performance benchmarking and an interactive web dashboard.
+- The project supports positional indexing, BM25 ranking, Boolean retrieval, phrase search, proximity search, autocomplete, spell correction, REST APIs, performance benchmarking and an interactive web dashboard.

 ---